anshumanbh/tko-subs/README.md

 ### Future Work

-* Take CMS name and regex from user or .env file and then automatically hook them into the tool to be able to find it
+* ~Take CMS name and regex from user or .env file and then automatically hook them into the tool to be able to find it.~ DONE

 ### Credits